jddiener/EQD-eTPU/README.md

 - allow input channels to be any 2 channels on an eTPU engine
 - fix a potential startup issue with windowing enabled
 - provide windowing error status
+- fix a bug in threshold initialization at high TCRx frequencies

 This software is built and simulated/tested by the following tools: